Part V

 The Ethics of Armor: Compassion Without Collapse

-Seeing these patterns as “Armor” changes how we relate to them.
-We stop seeing villains and start seeing survival strategies gone rogue.
+Seeing these patterns as armor changes how we relate to them.
+We stop seeing villains and start seeing survival strategies that no longer fit.

 However, compassion is not permission.